irahulcse/LibraryManagementSystem/README.md

 # Development
-This a small project developed as a part of my first B Tech program.
+This a small project developed as a part of my first year  B Tech program.
 It usages Turbo C++/Dev++ as IDE.
 Most code is self explanatory.
-Three primary languages - C++.
+The primary languages - C++.
 The flow of the system is :
 1. It can be run in Windows/DOS, since it is .EXE file.
 2. Master and transaction files are created automatically in the environment in which it is developed.